microsoft/azure_arc/azure_arc_servers_jumpstart/docs/arc_securitycenter.md

 # Overview

-The following README will guide you on how to onboard an Azure Arc Connected Machine on to [Azure Security Center (ASC)](https://docs.microsoft.com/en-us/azure/security-center/).
-ASC, will collect security-related configurations and event logs to recommend actions for you to take in order to secure your resources.
+The following README will guide you on how to onboard an Azure Arc Connected Machine on to [Azure Security Center (ASC)](https://docs.microsoft.com/en-us/azure/security-center/), it will collect security-related configurations and event logs to recommend actions for you to take in order to secure your resources.

 In this guide, you will enable Security Center on a subscription and implement the Standard tier, which provides advanced threat protection and detection capabilities.
 To complete this process you will:

-* Set the Log Analytics workspace to which the OMS agent will send the data.
+* Set the Log Analytics workspace where logs and events will be aggregated for analysis.

 * Assign Security Center’s default security policies.

 * Review Azure Security Center's recommendations.

-* Apply recommended configurations on Azure Arc connected Machines using ***Quick Fix*** remmediations.
+* Apply recommended configurations on Azure Arc connected Machines using ***Quick Fix*** remediations.

 **Note: This guide assumes you already deployed VMs or servers that are running on-premises or other clouds and you have connected them to Azure Arc.**